Tax

 Common Mistake to Avoid

 The most common mistake is choosing the old regime without actually having enough deductions.
 Many people assume old regime is always better because they have heard about 80C and HRA.
-But if your total deductions are under ₹2-3 lakh, the new regime with its lower slab rates and ₹75K standard deduction is almost certainly better.
+But under FY 2026-27 slabs, if your total deductions are under roughly ₹4-5 lakh, the new regime with its wider bands and ₹75K standard deduction is almost certainly better.
+The break-even point keeps shifting upwards as the new-regime structure widens.
 Always calculate both before deciding.

 💼